Reference

 are typically passed by the route stack invoking the segment.

-laminas-mvc-i18n provides Laminas\Mvc\I18n\Router\TranslatorAwareTreeRouteStack
+laminas-mvc-i18n provides Laminas\Mvc\I18n\Router\TranslatorAwareTreeRouteStack to

 do exactly that.
 If it is injected with a translator, it will pass the

-translator on to each segment when invoking match()
+translator on to each segment when invoking match().

 Enabling TranslatorAwareTreeRouteStack

-in your application, you will need
+To enable the TranslatorAwareTreeRouteStack in your application, you will need

 to add configuration that tells laminas-mvc to use it instead of the default